DiamondJoseph/nobugs-talk/readme.md

 GDA historically operated as a server/client model, with the client running either as a user or a beamline account while the server ran as a privileged user able to write to the shared filesystem.
 This contrasts with the usual mode at NSLS-II of running bluesky directly from the command line, with data presented by a data API.
 To allow a continuation of service  blueapi: which combines a bluesky RunEngine; a REST API; and necessary context mapping between them was produced.

 Blueapi's REST API is served by the FastAPI library for python: together with the Pydantic data validation library to construct JSON schemas for experimental procedures, this enables the service to be wholly written in modern Python.
-Blueapi is currently <3000 non-test lines of code: excluding test code, the Yaml templates for its helm deployment are on near-parity, but provides a crucial connection between the served API and running experimental procedures.
+Blueapi is currently <3000 non-test lines of code (the Yaml templates for its helm deployment are nearly equivalent) but provides a crucial connection between the served API and running experimental procedures.

 <img src="./pictures/blueapi.svg" alt="A stack of boxes, with FastAPI (an open source library) at the top, below which is blueapi (an open source library which has been 'invented here' at Diamond) and below which is the RunEngine from the bluesky open source collaboration.
 The RunEngine connects to a series of devices: a TetrAMM ammeter which was written specifically for Diamond's needs, but also a PandA device and Pilatus detector, which are generic devices contributed to the ophyd-async collaboration."/>
 *Blueapi is the glue between FastAPI and the RunEngine.
 Some device classes were written for the experiment, but others were contributed generic devices.*